adfec/docker-commands/README.md

     docker logs <image_name | id (also first 3 characters)>
     docker logs -f <image_name | id (also first 3 characters)>

+## Docker Compose

+Multiple containers at once.
+By default the feature is installed with the Windows installer.
+To verify you can use _docker-compose_ version or _docker-compose --version_

 ## Considerations